rabilrbl/ChromeOS/README.md

     ./build.sh <code_name> # Replace <code_name> with the codename of the ChromeOS build you want to build.
     ```
 5. Once the build is complete, the image will be available at `chromeos/chromeos.img`.
+6. Use a tool like [Balena Etcher](https://www.balena.io/etcher/) to flash the image to a USB drive.

 ## GitHub Actions Usage